refinedev/refine/documentation/docs/guides-concepts/routing/index.md

 These integrations makes it easier to use **refine** with these frameworks and offers a lot of benefits such as:

 -   Automatic parameter detection in hooks/components.
--   Generate menu items from your route definitions.
--   Breadcrumbs.
 -   Automatic redirections after mutation or authentication.
 -   Set of utility components & hooks which can be used to navigate between pages/routes.